rizwan141/KUBERNETES/GIT/README.md

 ![155993572204-gitflow](https://github.com/rizwan141/KUBERNETES/assets/103893307/399b9105-898b-41e0-8960-b3544c2a4286)

+Branches are primarily used as a means for teams to develop features giving them a separate workspace for their code.
+These branches are usually merged back to a master branch upon completion of work.
+In this way, features (and any bug and bug fixes) are kept apart from each other allowing you to fix mistakes more easily.

 - developer-1 can not push code directly on main/master branch
 - coz code is not finalized yet
 - along with developer-1 there are some other developers as well whoes are going to contribute to this project